 By some estimates, mortgage credit availability has plummeted 25% as lenders tighten standards on loan approval.
 Many lenders have raised minimum credit scores to around 700, a score that 40% of Americans did not have as of April 2019, nearly a year before the pandemic hit.
 Buyers who can’t afford a 20% cash down payment have an even steeper hill to climb.

-For certain buyers, a loan through the Federal Housing Agency (FHA) might offer an alternative path to home ownership.
+For certain buyers, a loan through the Federal Housing Administration (FHA) might offer an alternative path to home ownership.
 Since 1934, these FHA loans have been a way for the federal government to make home ownership accessible to more people.
 They have looser credit requirements and require lower down payments.

 What is an FHA Loan?